-Matrix-based transformation for image items

-[[ Ed.
-(FD): MPEG#129: it was questioned:” Should we also add ‘matrix’ as an image derivation in the HEIF? “.
-It was warned that “We would need to be clear about the meaning of outputs that don’t have horizontal and vertical sides; if that’s overlaid, the meaning is clear, but what if it’s supposed to be displayed?”]]

 Signaling for pre-derived coded image items

 Replace the clause 6.4.7 with the following text:

 6.4.7 Pre-derived coded images

 [Ed.
 (FD): In the following, differences with HEIF 2nd edition (w18310) are highlighted in blue]

 If a coded image has been derived from others — for example, a composite HDR image derived from exposure-bracketed individual images, or a panorama derived from a set of images — then it shall be linked to those images by item references of type 'base'.
 Item references may be from the coded image to all images it derives from, or when unique IDs are used, from the coded image to all entity groups or images it derives from.
 When unique IDs are used, a to_item_ID value in the SingleItemTypeReferenceBox or SingleItemTypeReferenceBoxLarge is resolved to an item identifier whenever the embedding MetaBox contains an item with such identifier, and is resolved to an entity group identifier otherwise.